 If we develop the mind-set that teens are tough to work with, we’ll probably miss all the joys they offer – their creativity, sense of humor and the fact that every day is just a little bit different!

-People who are really successful implementing this skill purchased Love and Logic Solutions
+People who are really successful implementing this skill purchased Helicopters, Drill Sergeants and Consultants

 Permission granted for photocopy reproduction.

 For more information, call the Love and Logic Institute, Inc. at 800-338-4065.